 They are all quite different in the way they treat but follow the general treatment practice of preliminary, primary, secondary and tertiary treatment.
 Biosolids are produced as a result of the treatment process and these are all taken to the Christchurch Wastewater Treatment Plant.

-Most of the treatment plants that the Council operates discharge to the ocean and harbours, but there are two that discharge to land (Wainui and Tikao Bay).
-The treatment plants are often being upgraded to improve the final effluent quality and minimise the environmental effects.
+Most of the treatment plants that we operate discharge to the ocean and harbours, but there are two that discharge to land (Wainui and Tikao Bay).
+The treatment plants are upgraded when required to improve the final effluent quality and minimise the environmental effects.

-The treatment plants are monitored by the Council and by the Regional Council (ECan) to make sure that they meet the environmental measures set under their discharge consents.
+The treatment plants are monitored by us and by the Regional Council (ECan) to make sure that they meet the environmental measures set under their resource consents.

-There is a plan to remove the treated wastewater discharges from Lyttelton Harbour and instead to pump the wastewater from Lyttelton, Governors Bay and Diamond Harbour Christchurch Wastewater Treatment Plant.
+There is a project underway to remove the treated wastewater discharges from Lyttelton Harbour and instead to pump the wastewater from Lyttelton, Governors Bay and Diamond Harbour Christchurch Wastewater Treatment Plant.
 For more information about this please see the Lyttelton Harbour Wastewater Scheme webpage.